Last updated: April 27, 2023

 Here's how to contact them in order to obtain an IRS employer identification number.

-LLC members and owners can contact them through phone or mail, but most people opt for email because they know that IRS employees are busy and hard to reach by phone.
+LLC members and owners can contact them through phone, via email or by mail.
 Check out the IRS website for more information.

 Maryland LLC Annual Filing Requirements